UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/overview/index.md

 ## Overview

-Welcome to the University of Arizona's (UArizona) High Performance Computing (HPC)!
+Welcome to The University of Arizona's High Performance Computing (HPC)!

 This Quick Start Tutorial is the place to be if you are new to HPC, or simply wish to take a refresher of the basics.
-We will cover some concepts that are general to HPC, as well as those that are specific to the system here at UArizona.
+We will cover some concepts that are general to HPC, as well as those that are specific to the system here at Arizona.

 ## Getting Started Checklist